 Maintain Blood Sugar

-A crucial aspect of controlling your diabetes and keeping your oral health in check is maintaining your blood sugar levels.
-Your physician will have a target range that should be kept in mind at all times as you’re living your daily life.
+Maintaining blood sugar levels is crucial to controlling your diabetes and oral health.
+Your physician will have a target range that should always be kept in mind as you live your daily life.
 Elevated blood sugar can lead to a host of oral health complications.
-Keep a regular tab on your blood sugar through monitoring, and if you have medication prescribed, take it on-time every time.
-Regular exercise and cutting down on unnecessary sugars are also necessary to keep your blood sugar controlled.
+Monitor your blood sugar regularly, and if you have medication prescribed, take it on time every time.
+Regular exercise and cutting unnecessary sugars are also necessary to control blood sugar.

 Be Consistent About Oral Hygiene

-Lack of proper oral hygiene habits at home can cause even those without diabetes to be at higher risk of oral health problems like cavities and periodontitis.
-Brushing your teeth regularly, at least twice a day every day, is critical to remove any bacteria and leftover food that can eat away at your teeth.
+Lack of proper oral hygiene habits at home can put even those without diabetes at higher risk of oral health problems like cavities and periodontitis.
+Brushing your teeth regularly, at least twice a day, is critical to remove any bacteria and leftover food that can eat away at your teeth.

-Use a soft-bristled toothbrush and fluoride toothpaste for the best results.
+For the best results, use a soft-bristled toothbrush and fluoride toothpaste.
 And don’t forget about your tongue!
 Brushing your tongue can remove bacteria and help you get fresher breath.
-Follow up with a sugar-free mouthwash and floss to make sure that your teeth are spotless.
+Follow up with a sugar-free mouthwash and floss to ensure your teeth are spotless.

 Opt for Regular Dental Cleanings and Check-Ups

 Even when you’re following the best oral care routine at home, it never hurts to bolster it with visits to your dentist.
 Regular cleaning by a dentist can help remove pesky bacteria in hard-to-reach areas.
-It’s important that you inform your dentist about your diabetes diagnosis before your dental cleaning or check-up so they can closely monitor your oral health and provide an accurate diagnosis.
+You must inform your dentist about your diabetes diagnosis before your dental cleaning or check-up so they can closely monitor your oral health and provide an accurate diagnosis.

-Your dentist may also ask about any medications you are taking for your diabetes, and it’s important that you maintain complete transparency so they can take care of your oral health as best as possible.
+Your dentist may also ask about any medications you are taking for your diabetes, and you must maintain complete transparency so they can take care of your oral health as best as possible.
 Regular check-ups can also help catch symptoms of oral health problems early on and increase treatment success.

 Control Dry Mouth

-For many living with diabetes, dry mouth has become a common but unsolvable problem.
-A dry mouth isn’t just uncomfortable; it also increases your chances of tooth decay.
-To deal with the symptoms, it’s important to remain hydrated throughout the day, and that means drinking a lot of water.
+For many people with diabetes, dry mouth has become a common but unsolvable problem.
+Dry mouth is uncomfortable and increases the chances of tooth decay.
+It’s important to remain hydrated throughout the day to deal with the symptoms, which means drinking lots of water.

-A lot of apps available today can help with reminders so you remember to drink water regularly (especially if it’s not a habit).
+Many apps available today can help with reminders so you remember to drink water regularly (especially if it’s not a habit).
 Look into sugar-free gum that can help with saliva and prevent dry mouth.
-If you can’t find a good way to lessen your dry mouth symptoms, it’s crucial to talk about it with your dentist.
+Talking about it with your dentist is crucial if you can’t find a way to lessen your dry mouth symptoms.

 Watch for Gum Disease Symptoms

-Periodontal disease, or gum disease, is known to be a common oral health complication for those with diabetes.
-There are many symptoms of gum disease that are known to manifest early and can help you get treatment as soon as possible.
+Periodontal disease, or gum disease, is a common oral health complication for those with diabetes.
+Many symptoms of gum disease are known to manifest early and can help you get treatment as soon as possible.
 Watch out for:

 - Red, inflamed, swollen, or bleeding gums